 These programs also might include courses in art history and professional practice.
 Some programs focus on cartooning, although they're similar to general illustration programs, including courses in figure drawing, perspective and figure modeling.
 Required courses might include study of digital imaging technology.

 Bachelor of Fine Arts in Fine Art

 These programs focus on studio art, where students use time in the studio to brush up on multi-dimensional drawing, concepts and theories.
-Students also learn how to develop an idea and how location may influence their drawing and artwork.
+Students also learn how to develop an idea and how location can influence their drawing and artwork.
 Students can expect to take classes in art history and learn about the tools of professional practice, including presentations and websites.

-Cartoonist Salary and Career Outlook
+Salary and Career Outlook